DanielMFernandes/CCNA_Course_Notes/Course_Notes/Software_Defined_Networking.md

     - A list of mappings of EIDs (endpoint identifiers) to RLOCs (routing locators) is kept
     - EIDs identify end hosts connected to edge switches
     - RLOCS identify the edge switch which can be used to reach the end host
-    - There is a LOT more detail to cover about LISP but I think you can see how it differs from traditional CONTROL PLANE
+    - There is a lot more detail to cover about LISP but I think you can see how it differs from traditional control plane

 - Cisco TrustSec (CTS) provides policy control (QoS, Security Policy, etc.)